-I'm a BACP approved Supervisor currently completing a UKCP accredited Diploma in Supervision, and so I offer low-cost supervision to trainee and qualified counsellors and therapists, either in East London, or online.
+I'm a BACP-approved Supervisor, and I work within the BACP Ethical Framework.
+I'm currently completing a UKCP-accredited Diploma in Supervision, and so I offer low-cost supervision to trainee and qualified counsellors and therapists, either in person or online.
 On completion of the Diploma, I will be placed on the UKCP Register of Accredited Supervisors.

 The Diploma, entitled 'Supervision with Soul,' is run by Re-Vision, which is accredited by both the BACP and the UKCP.
-Re-Vision is a counselling and psychotherapy training centre with a transpersonal and integrative perspective.
+Re-Vision is a psychotherapy training centre with a transpersonal and integrative perspective.
 Its core values are care, integrity and meaning.
-To bring these perspectives and values into the essential relationship between myself and my supervisees is at the heart of my supervision practice, as it is in my work as a highly experienced therapist, in full-time private practice.
+To bring these values into the essential relationship between myself and my supervisees is at the heart of my supervision practice, as it is in my work as a therapist.

-The Diploma covers areas such as how to build a transparent and respectful basis for the supervisory relationship; synchronicity and parallel process; field theory; cross-cultural dynamics and working with difference in gender, culture and race; how to to use power and authority wisely in supervision; bringing an understanding of ethical principles to the practice of supervision; and how to find the creative edge in supervision.
+The Diploma covers areas such as how to build a transparent and respectful basis for the supervisory relationship; synchronicity and parallel process; field theory; cross-cultural dynamics and working with difference and diversity; how to to use power and authority wisely in supervision; bringing an understanding of ethical principles to the practice of supervision; and, significantly, how to find the creative edge in supervision.

 I see supervision as a reflective arena in which to explore the meta-level of client work as well as its minutia, and the interaction between these two.
 It’s an arena where powerful feelings or events that may belong with the therapist, with the client, or in a co-created space, can be expressed and debriefed.